 Frozen Issues

-We strongly recommend against freezing dried goods if they are not freeze-dried goods.
-But why?
-So many people throw dried items in the freezer and never think twice about it.
-Right?
+We strongly recommend against freezing dried goods unless they are specifically freeze-dried.
+Why?
+Many people toss dried items into the freezer without thinking about it.
+But that’s not the best idea.

 How do you store your dried goods?
 Is there a particular error or failure that you’ve had happen to you in the past that we didn’t cover?
 We’d like to hear about it in the comments down below; remember, we all learn from each others’ mistakes.
 And, as always, Happy Homemaking.